XavierLopez25/Fashion-Frame-Blog/README.md

 👋 Welcome to the **Fashion Frame Warframe** blog, a community-driven platform where fans can share and discuss their favorite Warframe fashion setups.
 This blog is built using **React + Vite** and offers dynamic content updates and user interaction.

+### Visit the Blog here!!
+[Click me](https://fashion-frame-blog.vercel.app/home)

 ## Features 🚀

 - **Dynamic Posts** 📝: Browse through the latest submissions and see what's trending in the Warframe fashion world.
 - **User Role System** 🔑: Different levels of access and interaction based on user roles.
 Guests can view posts, while registered users can create, update, and delete their own posts.
 - **User Authentication** 🔒: Secure login system for users to access their profiles and interact with the blog.
-[Click here to login/register](https://fashion-frame-blog-ri09rneva-xavierlopez25s-projects-9e5c1572.vercel.app/login)
+[Feel free to join!](https://fashion-frame-blog.vercel.app/login)
 - **Guest Viewing** 🌐: No need to create an account to explore the content.
 Guests can freely view all public posts.
-[Click here to see the guest view](https://fashion-frame-blog-ri09rneva-xavierlopez25s-projects-9e5c1572.vercel.app/home)
+[Click here to see the posts!](https://fashion-frame-blog.vercel.app/home)

 ## Technologies 🛠️